Kent State vs. Bowling Green NCAA Football Odds, Plays and Insights | October 2, 2021

 - In Bowling Green's four games this year, it has four wins against the spread.

-- The Falcons have always covered the spread this season when underdogs by 16.5 points or more.
+- The Falcons have been underdogs by 16.5 points or more two times this season and have covered the spread every time.

-- Bowling Green's games this season have not gone over the total in four opportunities.

 - The Falcons have five giveaways this season, while the Golden Flashes have 12 takeaways .